Mastering the Art of Applying Dimo on Your Dizi: A Step-by-Step Guide

 The Dimo, an essential element of the Chinese flute, known as the Dizi, plays a crucial role in crafting its distinctive, bright, and resonant tones.
 It’s not just about cutting and pasting it onto the flute’s hole; there’s a finesse to it that elevates the instrument’s sound quality.

 To achieve the optimal tone from your Dizi, here are four essential steps to properly apply the Dimo:

-*Paper glue or garlic can be used temporarily as last resort if Erjiao is unavailable.
+Erjiao (Paper glue or garlic as temporary substitutes if Erjiao is unavailable)

-Play the Dizi and tap on the Dimo to adjust the tension of the Dimo.
+Now, play the Dizi and gently tap the Dimo to fine-tune its tension.